12cwittwer/acap-sdk-custom-apps/README.md

 - Sends the last specified number of days' worth of data collected by the Speed Monitor App.
 - Secure data transmission via HTTPS.
 - Configurable endpoint and data parameters.

+### Parkspass QR Scanner App

+- Repeatedly checks frame from a camera for QR Codes.
+- Upon successfull scan:
+    - QR code data is uploaded to an endpoint.
+    - An AXEvent is sent.

 ## License